arghya05/arghya05-end2-session-14/14_BERT_BART/README.md

 question       >> In what geographical portion of England is Abercynon located? model's answer >> south Wales

-question       >> The successful searches for what showed that the elementary particles are not observable? model's answer >> free quarks

-question       >> Where did France win a war in the 1950's model's answer >> Algeria

-question       >> What does the world's first Museum of Riding have one of the largest collections of in the world? model's answer >> art posters

-question       >> What ethnicity was Frederick William, Elector of Brandenburg? model's answer >> Prussia

-question       >> Where is a palm house with tropic plants from all over the world on display? model's answer >> the New Orangery

-question       >> Who had issued the Edict of Nantes? model's answer >> Louis XIV

-question       >> Whose activities were the French able to gain knowledge of? model's answer >> Shirley and Johnson

-question       >> According to Ellen Churchill Semple what type of climate was necessary for humans to become fully human? model's answer >> the temperate zone

-question       >> Who has a codified constitution? model's answer >> the European Union

-question       >> When was Radcliffe's curriculum secularized? model's answer >> the 18th century

-question       >> Minister Robert Dinwiddie had an investment in what significant company? model's answer >> the Ohio
 ```

 ### Task 2 Results